RTEMS/rtems-docs/README.txt

         The version revision number.

     The replacement happens during the source read phase of the build and is not context specific.
-The subsituation will happen in code blocks and other normally quoated area.
+The substitution will happen in code blocks and other normally quoted areas.

-    It is a requirement these be used then embedded commands or related text in the documentation to let the documentatoin track the release.
+    It is a requirement these be used then embedded commands or related text in the documentation to let the documentation track the release.
 For example `microblaze-rtems6-gdb` should be written as `microblaze-rtems@rtems-ver-major@-gdb`.